 “Provide a sitemap file with links that point to the important pages on your site.
 Also provide a page with a human-readable list of links to these pages (sometimes called a site index or site map page).”

 A sitemap helps Google’s spiders figure out how your site is organized.
 But the new Google Guidelines want you to have a sitemap for users to read too.

 “Limit the number of links on a page to a reasonable number (a few thousand at most).”

-A couple years ago, Google got rid of the 100 links-per-page guideline in favor of the more vague “reasonable number.”
+A couple of years ago, Google got rid of the 100 links-per-page guideline in favor of the vaguer “reasonable number.”
 Now that has been clarified to “a few thousand at most.”